Nick Carter - The Same River

-In addition to his window installation, Nick Carter will present ASMR x WAZO, a new edition of streetwear at the intersection of punk and couture made in collaboration with Portland-based Kesho Wazo.
+In addition to his window project, Nick Carter will present ASMR x WAZO, a new edition of streetwear at the intersection of punk and couture made in collaboration with Portland-based youth group, Kesho Wazo.

 Join us on Friday, November 3rd from 5pm - 8pm for an opening reception with the artist and fashion show.

 More information about the event can be found here.